Jefes de Ciudad Juárez: League change

 On 30 September 2022, the FAM league announced it was shutting down operations, leaving the Jefes without a league.
 In October, the team announced it was joining the Liga de Fútbol Americano Profesional (LFA) for its upcoming season with Lorenzo Gathers as the new head coach.
 He became the first non-Mexican coach in LFA history.

+On 26 March, Jefes fired Lorenzo Gathers after the team failed to win a single game on their first four matches; Gathers was replaced by Randall Mendoza.
+Later, Gathers published a letter in which he pointed out the team's disorganization, such as not paying the players and staff and not allowing him to choose his coaching staff.